 It’s incredibly uncommon to find a successful brand that does not utilise social media.
 That’s why social media marketing should have a firm and consistent place in your marketing strategy.

 When it comes to reaching prospects, the traditional ‘hard sell’ just doesn’t cut it anymore.
 People no longer want to be pushed, prodded, and treated like nothing more than a sale.
 They want things that are meaningful, valuable, and relevant to them.
-That’s why content marketing has become a prominent and favored approach for marketers globally.
+That’s why content marketing has become a prominent and favoured approach for marketers globally.

 But what is it?